 When I’m on the cusp of death, I hope I have even half so many visitors and well-wishers as he’s had.
 I hope my impact on others looks something like his.
 But I wouldn’t want his end.
 I’d hope someone rescues me (or I accomplish the rescue) long before I ever reached permanent Evangelion.

-Today in “Facebook ads that know me better than I know myself”, we have my two fashions: bondage gear and fellowship garb.
+Today in “Facebook ads that know me better than I know myself”, we have my two fashions: bondage gear and Shire garb.

 I’ve pulled enough all-nighters at work to know the exact moment I’ll be kicked off the server for it’s nightly backup routine (4:48) for approximately 25 to 35 minutes, also known as forced naptime.
 And let me say, this morning’s forced naptime. was. glorious.